garred/TSBK07/lab2/report.md

 ## How are the textures coordinates mapped on the bunny?
 Can you see what geometry was used?

-It seems to me that they used an spherical mapping to set the texture coordinates.
+I think that they used an spherical mapping to set the texture coordinates.

 ## What kind of procedural texture did you make?